 Today I am sharing a Chili, Beans, and Baked Potato Recipe, game day grub that is sure to be a winner.
-Bush’s beans are the perfect pantry staple.
+Canned beans are the perfect pantry staple.
 They are delicious, filling and very budget-friendly, especially when you are feeding a crowd!
-I stock up with each shopping trip to Walmart.
+I stock up whenever I see them on sale.

 Our favorite time of year is the beginning of football season.
 We are full of hope for that perfect season.

 On Saturdays, you’ll often find us at a college game, cheering on our favorite team, the USC Trojans.

 On Sundays, we love to gather together with friends and family at home and watch professional football games together.
 Whether we have just a few people over or a houseful, I like to serve food that everyone enjoys, is easy to fix and can be easily replenished.